Water & Sanitation

 But diarrheal diseases are both preventable and treatable, and a significant proportion of diarrheal disease can be prevented through safe drinking-water and adequate sanitation and hygiene.

-There are roughly 2,900 community-based people currently sending in mobile phone reports across 20 districts.
+In 2018, Akros fully transitioned this system over to the ownership of the Ministry of Water, Sanitation and Environmental Protection.
+At that time, Akros had supported the Ministry to scale to 70 districts; since that time, the Ministry has continued to add districts.
+There are now more than 100 districts in the system.
 Having quality information shared this rapidly from such a large geographic footprint was impossible prior to the Akros initiative.
 However, now government stakeholders can make highly informed decisions using very precise data.
-As the largest UNICEF WASH partner in Zambia, Akros is proud to have added such tremendous value to Zambia and the Ministry of Local Government and Housing.
+As the largest UNICEF WASH partner in Zambia, Akros is proud to have added such tremendous value to Zambia and the Ministry of Water, Sanitation and Environmental Protection.